ECNUSR/PCEVA/readme.md

 ## Quantitative Results of our PCEVA model
-We provide pretrained models for our PCEVA-S, PCEVA-M and PCEVA-L. PSNR index is tested on Set5 dataset.
+We provide pretrained models for our PCEVA-S, PCEVA-M and PCEVA-L. PSNR index is tested on the Set5 dataset.
 The FLOPs and inference latency are measured under the setting of generating 2560 × 1440 image

 | name | scale | PSNR | latency | FLOPs | models|
 |:---:|:---:|:---:|:---:| :---:|:---:|